kinopio-club/kinopio-help/api/index.md

 <code class="users">website</code>                          | `String`  | The user's website, url validity is not checked
 <code class="users">lastUsedImagePickerService</code>       | `String`  | The user's last used image picker service, is either `stickers`, `gifs`, `bing`, `backgrounds`, `recent`, `ai`
 <code class="users">theme</code>                            | `String`  | User preference for whether to use `light` or `dark` color theme
+<code class="users">themeIsSystem</code>                    | `Boolean` | User preference for whether to inherit theme preference from their computer OS (e.g. if using macOS dark mode, then automatically use Kinopio dark theme).
+Overrides `theme` preference